 The Question is an uncomfortable one to ponder over.
 It raises other, equally uncomfortable questions, such as: What, then, is my purpose as a mathematics teacher?
 These are not easy questions to answer, and

 perhaps most likely, definitive answers simply do not exist (certainly, they won’t be found in the back of the book).
 Nevertheless, some bold educators have recently chosen to tackle the Question head-on, whether as a direct or indirect response to Hacker: see, e.g., Ben Orlin’s Why You Need Math and Karim Kai Ani’s On Purpose.
 (In fact, even I’ve even tried to answer it, albeit several months ago, before the release of Hacker’s book made waves – I did so in response to my students’ interrogations, who [as teenagers and children often do] did not shy away from asking difficult and controversial questions.
-Children certainly have a knack for getting at the heart of an issue – I think they’re far more philosophical than many would believe.)
+Children certainly have a knack for getting at the heart of an issue.)
 Others, however, have focused on other flaws in Hacker’s arguments, such as his (possible) misunderstanding of the nature of the number pi – and here, I will be bold and say that I think we may be missing the point.

 I know that the Question (i.e., Why math?) may seem like a threat.
 I certainly felt threatened by Andrew Hacker, and I suspect that many other educators did too.
 Perhaps his critique was not especially well-constructed, and maybe there’s good reason to be suspicious of a political science professor claiming to be an expert in the teaching and learning of school mathematics.
-He certainly should have been more explicit and humble about his lack of expertise.
 But the Question still stands, and I think that it’s critical that we examine it honestly, with open minds and without fear, because the way in which we answer it (personally and collectively) has a tremendous impact on curricula, on the decisions that we make in the classroom, on our students’ learning and enjoyment of the subject, and on their future.
 Although we

 might will disagree about the purpose and the goals of teaching mathematics, we can start by recognizing that, at the very least, most of us agree that mathematics is valuable, and that (to some extent or other) it is worth learning.
 Even Hacker would sign off on that.